frequently asked questions

 Piano students learn works from the Baroque, Classical, Romantic, and Contemporary eras, as well as pop arrangements, lead sheets, film scores, self-accompaniment, and wherever else their musical interests take them.

 • Only if you want to get better!
-There are about 10,000 minutes in a week which means only 4-6% of a student’s time is spent working on music in lessons.
+There are about 10,000 minutes in a week which means less than 1% of a student’s time is spent working on music in lessons.
 The more you put into your music education, the more you’ll get out of it.
 Parents often play a very important role in helping younger students develop good practice habits.
 We’ll work together to figure out a reasonable and achievable practice schedule that works for you.
 Once you build some momentum with practicing and see the results of your hard work paying off, you won’t want to stop!

 I consider it a great privilege to be entrusted with the musical journey of those I get to teach.
 My private voice and piano instructors have been among the most influential people in my life, not only guiding my musical development, but also providing trustworthy friendship, professional mentorship, and teaching me about the kind of person I wish to be.
 It is my joy to step into that legacy.